OCFL/extensions/README.md

 Extensions are intended to be mostly static once published.
 Substantial revisions of content beyond simple fixes warrants publishing a new extension, and marking the old extension obsolete by updating the *Obsoletes/Obsoleted by* sections in each extension respectively.

-An example/template is available [here](docs/0000-example-extension.md) and is rendered via GitHub pages as https://ocfl.github.io/extensions/0000-example-extension
+An example/template is available in this repository as "[OCFL Community Extension 0000: Example Extension](docs/0000-example-extension.md)" and is rendered via GitHub pages as https://ocfl.github.io/extensions/0000-example-extension

 ### Headers

-Extensions MUST contain a header section that defines the following fields:
+Extension definitions MUST contain a header section that defines the following fields:

 * **Extension Name**: The extension's unique *Registered Name*
 * **Authors**: The names of the individuals who authored the extension